...

 When you take work-life balance too literally…

-6 Steps To Changing Careers In Your 30s — With “No Experience”
+6 Actionable Steps To Changing Careers In Your 30s With “No Experience”

 Career changers — listen up!
-Don’t jump into the next phase of your career without a purposeful, meaningful plan of action.
+Don’t jump into the next phase of your career without a purposeful action plan.

 1. Discover A More Fulfilling New Career Path

-This is the first and arguably most important step.
-You have to prioritize finding out what the BEST new career path for you really is!
+Prioritize discovering the BEST new career for you!
 Otherwise, you’re marching toward dissatisfaction all over again.

 Lucy sitting in front of a gray backdrop at a white table.
 She appears to be on a video coaching session with a career coaching client, as she's mid-sentence and gesturing with her hands in the air while looking at her MacBook screen.
 She wears a purple floral top and black blazer.